 Day 2: Split to Hvar.
 We wanted to be cheap so we took the public ferry with all of our luggage.
 It was fine but crowded and long (closer to 2 hours than 1, despite what people like travel agents will tell you).
 I slept the entire way while Sam wished we had taken the private boat option.
 Our hotel in Hvar was the Adriana Spa Hotel.
 Loved it even if it was a little cheesy.
 Think: electric colors and a cruise ship-decor vibe.
 We had an amazing view over the bay.
 The concierge was fantastic.

 Day 3: The highlight of Hvar were the Pakleni Islands, a short boat ride away.
 Definitely go.
 The ride itself was beautiful: dolphins jumping up out of the water, etc. The Beach club we found, Laganini, felt very much like our favorite parts of Greece.
 Get the beds by the water and lounge.
 Eat lunch at Zori next door – fresh fish and salads.
 We also went for burgers one night at 50, who knows why but they were really good.
 We ate them sitting outside in a cute little alley.
-And we went to Hula Hula for sunset which was a giant frat party and we were the oldest people by a decade and it still may have been fun except I was pregnant.
+And we went to Hula Hula for sunset which was a giant frat party – we were the oldest people by a decade and I was pregnant.

 Day 4: Hvar (see above)

 Day 5: Hvar to Ston to Dubrovnik.
 Do not do this via car.
 Take a boat.
 We drove and it was 6 hours of winding roads.
 I was almost one of those women who gets murdered on their honeymoon by her husband.
 We also had to wait for a ferry for two hours in some random port town.
 Eep.
 However, our lunch en route in Ston at Kapetanova Kuća (aka Captains’ House) was delicious.
 The oysters were almost good enough to make us forget about our terrible drive (me more than Sam).